dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

         {}
     }

-   ### Code below is a WIP and the API is yet to be fully defined!
+and our normal stored procedure to inherit from `StoredProcedureBaseForEF` like so..

+    internal class NormalStoredProcedureForEF
+        : StoredProcedureBaseForEF<NormalStoredProcedureResultSet, NormalStoredProcedureParameters>
+    {
+        public NormalStoredProcedureForEF(DbContext context)
+            : base(context, null)
+        {
+        }
+    }

-And we create a property for it on our database context, and then initialise the stored procedure with the instance of the context in the context constructor, like so...
+Then if we create a properties for the procedures on our database context, and initialise them both with the instance of the context in the context constructor, like so...

     internal class IntegrationTestContext : DbContext
     {